01 of 09

 Serve Harcha Warm

-Harcha are best served warm with jam, cheese or honey.
+Harcha is best served warm with jam, cheese or honey.
 They can also be dipped in hot syrup made from equal portions of melted butter and honey.

 Tea is a perfect accompaniment to harcha.
 Try these Moroccan tea recipes: